omkelderman/auctionBot/README.md

 # auctionBot

+TODO: fix this text, half of whats here does not apply anymore

 - to be hosted yourself
 - have node and node package manager of your choice installed
 - install dependencies